vdct/ProjetDuMois/docs/DEVELOP.md

 - `OSM_USER`: OpenStreetMap username for retrieving the modification history with metadata
 - `OSM_PASS`: password associated with the OSM user account
-- `OSM_CLIENT_ID` : client ID généré depuis le compte OpenStreetMap
+- `OSM_CLIENT_ID` : client ID associated with the OSM account
+- `OSH_PBF_AUTHORIZED`: Enable OAuth2 authentication to download OSH files when necessary.
+To be disabled if the repository selected in `OSH_PBF_URL` doesn't support it.
 - `OSH_PBF_URL`: URL of the OSH.PBF file (history and metadata, example `https://osm-internal.download.geofabrik.de/europe/france/reunion-internal.osh.pbf`)
-- `OSM_PBF_URL`: URL of the OSM.PBF file (current state, example `https://download.geofabrik.de/europe/france-latest.osm.pbf`)
+- `OSM_PBF_URL`: URL of the OSM.PBF file (current state, example `https://download.geofabrik.de/europe/france-latest.osm.pbf`).
+This file isn't covered by authorization process.
-- `POLY_URL`: URL of a polygon file holding the perimeter in which projects are considered (example `https://download.geofabrik.de/europe/france.poly`)
+- `POLY_URL`: URL of a polygon file holding the perimeter in which projects are considered (example `https://download.geofabrik.de/europe/france.poly`).
+This file isn't covered by authorization process.
 - `DB_USE_IMPOSM_UPDATE` : enable or disabled Imposm3 integration (to use an existing database which would be maintained by other means, by default `true`)
 - `WORK_DIR`: download and temporary storage folder (must have capacity to store the OSH PBF file, example `/tmp/pdm`)
 - `OSM_URL`: OpenStreetMap instance to use (example `https://www.openstreetmap.org`)